public-awesome/stargaze/x/globalfee/spec/01_state.md

   repeated string methods = 2;
 }
 ```
-ContractAuthorization is used to store the configuration for contract addresses which can have zero gas fees operations.
+ContractAuthorization is used to store the configuration for contract addresses which can have zero gas fee operations.
 The methods are individual msg operations which benefit from zero gas. e.g `mint`, `burn`.

+> **Note**
+>
-`*` value can be used in the configuration to enable all methods of the contract to be gas free
+> `'*'` value can be used in the configuration to enable all methods of the contract to have zero gas fee

 Storage keys: